RetroDECK/ES-DE/INSTALL.md

 myusername@computer:~/emulationstation-de$ cpack
 CPack: Create package using Bundle
 CPack: Install projects
-CPack: - Run preinstall target for: emulationstation-de
+CPack: - Run preinstall target for: es-de
-CPack: - Install project: emulationstation-de []
+CPack: - Install project: es-de []
 CPack: Create package
-CPack: - package: /Users/myusername/emulationstation-de/EmulationStation-DE-2.2.0-x64.dmg generated.
+CPack: - package: /Users/myusername/emulationstation-de/ES-DE_3.0.0-arm64.dmg generated.
 ```

 ## Building on Windows

-Although both Microsoft Visual C++ (MSVC) and GCC (MinGW) have historically been supported for building ES-DE on Windows, as of the 2.2.0 release MinGW is no longer recommended and support for it will likely be dropped in future releases.

-Although MinGW produces much higher quality code than MSVC with ES-DE running around 10% to 25% faster it's unfortunately not sustainable to keep using it.
+Only the Microsoft Visual C++ (MSVC) compiler is supported on Windows.
+Although MinGW/GCC produces higher quality code with ES-DE running around 10% to 25% faster it's unfortunately not sustainable to use it.
 There are multiple technical issues with third party libraries like severe threading issues with FFmpeg and some libraries like Poppler not being readily available.
-Debugging with MinGW is also a very slow and tedious process compared to MSVC.
-MinGW up to 9.2.0 works more or less fine but anything more modern than this introduces issues like FFmpeg's avfilter_graph_free() call taking up to 7000 times longer to complete which makes video playback unusable.
-Setting filter graphs to use single threads solves some but not all issues.
-As well libgit2 has (probably) a race condition that causes random repository corruption that is likely only present when using MinGW.

-Clang/LLVM has also been evaluated but it suffers from at least the same threading issues as MinGW, likely because it uses libraries from the latter.
-It also fails to build some of the third party libraries needed by ES-DE.

 **MSVC setup**